Chicago Schools with Game Programming Degree Programs

-- Located at the heart of downtown, Columbia College - Chicago is a private arts and media college that offers a bachelor's degree program in game programming.
+- Located at the heart of downtown, Columbia College - Chicago is a private arts and media college that offers a bachelor's degree program in programming with a concentration in game programming.

 - DePaul University, which is about five miles from the city center, offers bachelor's and master's programs related to game programming and development.

 - University of Illinois at Chicago (UIC), is part of the University of Illinois system.
 UIC offers its computer science degree with a concentration in human-centered computing through the College of Engineering.
 UIC is about two miles from downtown Chicago.

 Comparison of Schools

 Individuals who are looking for a college must consider many facts.
 The following table presents important information about these schools in a format that makes it easy to compare them.

 |Columbia College - Chicago||DePaul University||University of Illinois at Chicago|

 |School Type||4-year; private, not-for-profit||4-year; private, not-for-profit||4-year; public|

 |Campus Setting||Large city||Large city||Large city|

 |Undergraduate Tuition & Fees (2017-2018)*||$26,474||$39,010||$13,704 in-state, $26,560 out-of-state|